How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 If you still want the benefits of the entourage effect — the effect of terpenes and cannabinoids compounding their benefits to strengthen the effects of CBD — but don't want any THC in the mix, broad spectrum CBD extracts or THC-free CBD are the next best option to full spectrum extracts.

 Again, there aren't any formal processes across the industry on how broad spectrum extracts are made.
-The point of broad spectrum or THC-free CBD oil is to contain a range of cannabinoids and terpenes to aid the overall effect of CBD, minus the THC.
-One method to get this extract is to take your full spectrum extracts and selectively distill them to remove THC.
-This will yield a broad spectrum product with a more natural phytochemical profile.
+The point of broad spectrum or THC-free CBD oil is to contain a range of cannabinoids and terpenes to aid the overall effectiveness of CBD, minus the THC.

 Difference Between How Hemp Oil and CBD Oil are Made?